Suspicious vehicle fire in Hastings overnight, police conducting scene examination

 The area is cordoned off while investigators conduct a scene examination.

+A Hato Hone St John spokesperson said they did not respond to the fire.

-On Wednesday morning Fire and Emergency NZ responded to a car fire at the Heinz Watties Tomoana carpark.
+In a separate incident on Wednesday morning Fire and Emergency NZ responded to a car fire at the Heinz Watties Tomoana car park.

-Hastings Fire Station firefighters were called to the fire on Richmond Rd at 2.30am.
+Hastings Fire Station firefighters were called to the blaze on Richmond Rd at 2.30am.

-A Fire and Emergency NZ spokesperson said one Hastings fire truck was in attendance for 20 minutes while the fire was extinguished.
+A Fire and Emergency NZ spokesperson said one Hastings fire truck attended for 20 minutes while the fire was extinguished.

 There were no reports of injuries, and the fire was deemed not suspicious.